veertuinc/anka-docs/arm/Getting Started/accessing-your-vm.md

 {{< /hint >}}

 {{< hint warning >}}
-The `anka view` command currently will only function if you at some point started the VM with `anka start -uv`.
+The `anka view` command currently will only function if you started the VM with `anka start -uv`.
 {{< /hint >}}

 {{< include file="_partials/arm/Anka Virtualization/view/_index.md" >}}